mahito-0/Software-Engineering/README.md

 Android Studio or Xcode (for emulators)

+---

-🤝 Contributing
+## 🤝 Contributing

-We welcome contributions from developers, designers, and community members.
+If you want to contribute to ShobKaaj, please follow these guidelines:

 Steps: